-As well as talking to your child, you could raise the issue with their teachers or a friend or family member who know them well.
+- Raise the issue with your child’s teachers, a friend or a close family member.
 Explain your worries and find out if they have noticed anything out of the ordinary.
-Hearing another perspective may help you decide if something is wrong.
+Hearing another perspective may help you decide if something is wrong

-Your local police force or local authority can also provide advice and support.
-If your child has not committed a criminal offence, you shouldn’t need to worry that you’ll get your child into trouble by speaking to the police or a local authority.
-They will discuss your concerns with you and suggest how to best protect your child.
-Some local authorities have dedicated officers who work on preventing extremism and they will be able to provide you and your child with specialist support and advice.
-They might suggest referral to the Channel programme – a voluntary government-funded programme which aims to safeguard children and adults from being drawn into terrorist activity.
+- Your local police force or local authority can also provide advice and support.
+If your child has not committed a criminal offence, speaking to the police or local authority will not get your child into trouble.
+They will discuss your concerns and suggest how to best protect your child

 - If you think someone is about to carry out an act of terrorism, dial 999